 Attribute Format Meaning id Character string (max.
 64 characters) Identification text.
 Output with get .
-Input only possible in fsconfig format. gen-nr 4) Decimal no. between 1 and 9999 or NEXT- GEN-NR Number of the FSB configuration.
+Input only possible in fsconfig format. gen-nr 4) Decimal no. between 1 and 9999 or NEXT-GEN-NR Number of the FSB configu- ration.
 Mandatory attribute with set and check .
-Simultaneous specification of gen-nr and use is not permitted with get . path Max.
-63 characters Path name of the configuration file (only with fssadm create ). use ACTIVE NEXT- ACTIVE Mandatory with set ; optional with get .
-Simultaneous specification of gen-nr and use is not permitted with get . version 10) 6-digit hexadecimal character string Version of the FSB configuration (output with get ). date-time 10) Month day hh:mm:ss year Date and time of creation (output with get ). print MINIMUM VERBOSE Scope of output of the command fssadm check FSBGEN (optional attribute).
+Simulta- neous specification of gen-nr and use is not permitted with get . path Max.
+63 characters Path name of the configu- ration file (only with fssadm create). replace YESINO Only with create : specifies whether an existing FSB configuration should be replaced by the new FSB configuration or not; also the active FSB configuration can be replaced.
+Optional attribute, default setting: NO use ACTIVE NEXT-ACTIVE Mandatory with set ; optional with get .
+Simultaneous specification of gen-nr and use is not permitted with get . version 10) 6-digit hexadecimal character string Version of the FSB configu- ration (output with get). date-time 10) Month day hh:mm:ss year Date and time of creation (output with get). print MINIMUM I VERBOSE Scope of output of the command fssadm check FSBGEN (optional attribute).